conestack/node.ext.ldap/README.rst

     Define whether all available principal attributes must be declared in attmap, or only reserved ones.
 Defaults to True.

+memberOfSupport
+    Flag whether to use 'memberOf' attribute (AD) or memberOf overlay (openldap) for Group membership resolution where appropriate.

 Reserved attrmap keys for Users, Groups and roles:

 id